 Methodology:

 Overall ranking - We identified which London Borough would be the best to live in by analysing eight factors.
-These factors were the number of publicly accessible parks, the percentage of accessible tube stations, the percentage of cheaper supermarkets, distance to the centre, cost of travel to the centre by public transport and bus only, average house prices and percentage of noise complaints per borough population.
+These factors were the number of publicly accessible parks, the percentage of accessible tube stations, the percentage of cheaper supermarkets, distance to the centre, the cost of travel to the centre by public transport and by bus only, average house prices, and the percentage of noise complaints per borough population.

 The most green space - We analysed the amount of green space in hectares of each London borough's publicly accessible park.
 We then scored the boroughs out of 10 overall and ranked them.

-Percentage of accessible tube stations - We found the number of tube stations in each borough, and calculated what percentage of these were accessible.
+Percentage of accessible tube stations - We counted the number of tube stations in each borough and calculated the percentage that were accessible.
 We then scored the borough's percentages out of 10 and ranked them.

-Cheaper Supermarket Stores - These were selected using a seed list (https://www.goodto.com/money/cheapest-supermarkets-657819) stating the top three cheapest supermarkets.
-We then used store locators to work out how many stores were in each borough, and calculated how many stores there were per square meter of each borough.
+Cheaper Supermarket Stores - These were selected from a seed list (https://www.goodto.com/money/cheapest-supermarkets-657819) that listed the top three cheapest supermarkets.
+We then used store locators to determine how many stores were in each borough and calculated the number of stores per square meter in each borough.

 Travelling to the city centre - The distance was calculated using Google Maps’ ‘measure distance’ tool.
-For the cost prices to travel to the city centre, we used the TFL Journey Planner; we filtered the search results by choosing travel by Bus, National Rail, London Overground, Tube, DLR and the Elizabeth Line.
-We also made sure these searches were for journeys occurring on Wednesday 30th November 2022 at 10am, for all Boroughs.
+For the cost of travelling to the city centre, we used the TFL Journey Planner and filtered the search results to include travel by Bus, National Rail, London Overground, Tube, DLR, and the Elizabeth Line.
+We also made sure these searches were for journeys on Wednesday, 30th November 2022 at 10 am across all Boroughs.

 Average House Prices - This is the average selling price of detached houses, semi-detached houses, terraced houses and flats within the London Boroughs in the past 12 months.

-Percentage of noise complaints - We used the number of noise complaints per 1,000 population and calculated the percentage against the total Boroughs population.
+Percentage of noise complaints - We used the number of noise complaints per 1,000 residents and calculated the percentage of the Borough population.

 Sources: